DEPUTY TEAM LEADER:

 Monkey World is looking for an experienced primate keeper to support the team leader on our Small Monkey section.
 This section currently cares for over 50 monkeys of 7 different species managed in various group setups.
 This is a diverse section which cares for monkeys from many different back-grounds.
 Monkey World works closely with the RSPCA to help primates caught up in the UK pet trade and offers a valuable opportunity to help rehabilitate these animals into a natural environment at Monkey World.
 The successful candidate will help to oversee all aspects of the section including animal husbandry, diets, operant conditioning, enrichment and health checks.
 You will also be responsible, in the absence of the team leader, for staff training and monitoring.

-This role requires a primate keeper with at least 2 years callitrichid experience.
+This role requires a primate keeper with 4 years primate experience - including a minimum of 2 years callitrichid experience.

 Applicants will need to demonstrate good communication skills, be physically fit, self motivated and able to lead and work as part of a team.